Rabbitholes/cron-example/README.md

 high-level information --> https://help.ubuntu.com/community/CronHowto

-(also logrotate instructions if you feel it is necessary)

 # Introduction
 1. **cron_example_builder.sh** - generates test directories and files
 2. **cleanup_script.sh** - example code for removing files from a directory